jundalisay/sp/content/en/research/descartes/philosophy/part-2/article-39.md

 All the changes which happen to corporeal bodies are contained in this Third Law.

 I do not look here into what force human or angelic minds have for moving bodies.
-That will be discussed in the Treatise on Man.
+That will be discussed in the Treatise on Man. -->

+Thus, we see that a hard body we've pushed against another, larger body that is also hard and firm, bounces back to the side from which it came and loses none of its motion.

+However, if the body it encounters is soft, it stops immediately because it transfers its motion to it.

+{{< n n="This explains friction when the deflected object is not allowed to fully deflect because of the irregulatrity of the surfaces" >}}

+All the causes of changes that occur in bodies are included in this rule, at least those that are corporeal.

+I am not now inquiring whether **Angels and the thoughts of men have the force to move bodies**.
+I will answer that in the treatise on man.